-Red Emperor is similar to the old standard – Bloodgood though not as big and more manageable.
-This upright red leaf maple can reach 10′ tall and 6′ wide in 10 years.
+Acer palmatum Red Emperor is similar to the old standard – Bloodgood, but is better suited to a smaller garden.
+This upright red leaf maple can reach 9-10′ tall and 6′ wide in 10 years.
 The leaves are the normal palmatum size for an upright maple.
-Spring foliage is dark red and the red/burgundy red color holds well through the summer.
+Spring foliage is dark red and the red/burgundy color holds well through the summer.
 Fall is bright fire-engine red.
 A stunning addition to any garden or landscape.
-Wonderfully shaped and pruned 2 and 3 gallon size Red Emperor maples are ready to buy right now!
+Wonderfully shaped and pruned 2 and 3 gallon size maples are ready to buy right now!
 These maples are ready to plant and already shaped to form a beautiful upright tree.
 For more information on maintaining the shape of your maples see Pruning Japanese Maples.

-The first photo shows a Red Emperor during the summer and the second is the beginning of fall color.
-Photos courtesy of Buchholz Nursery.
+The first photo shows the leaves of Red Emperor during the summer.
+The second photo is courtesy of Buchholz Nursery.